Navigatron/notes/content/envi/notes/OCT12.md

 - 1990, clean air act amended to add acid rain
 	- Cap and Trade system
 		- You get X allowed pollution, and can buy and sell pollution allowance

+> December 4th note: The surface of all water interacts with CO2 in the atmosphere, creating a thin layer of carbonic acid.
+This is why rain is slightly acidic naturally.

 ## Citizens Climate Lobby